ppijn/humandesign/README.md

 I was given a client called Larissa Klaassen.
 Larissa is blind/ very badly sighted and can only see about 95% meaning she can tell the difference between light and dark.
 Larissa is a professional Track cyclist and has won gold at the Paralympics in Tokyo 2020.
 We had to create a sport schedule for her based on her needs.
 I am going to focus on creating a easily accessible and usable schedule.

-## Prototyping , Testing and Results pot
+## Prototyping , Testing and Results

 ## Phase 1️⃣